 Visual Deterrents

 Birds rely on their vision to detect threats.
 Using reflective objects, predator decoys, or specialized bird-repelling tape can make an area less inviting.
+Read our evidence-based review of common visual bird deterrents.

 Sound-Based Repellents